 How to Quickly and Easily Recover from Your Work Injury

 Are you suffering from an injury sustained at work that is limiting your physical abilities?
 Having to take time off work can cause monetary distress, especially if you are unsure of how long your recovery period will be.
 It is important to make sure that you have a proper rehabilitation plan that will get you back to your normal routine as quickly as possible.
-Fortunately, Washington Physical Therapy and Rehabilitation can help with this.
-Physical therapy plays a key role in helping people recover from their work injuries, especially since treatment plans are often covered under workers’ compensation insurance.
+Fortunately, Washington Physical Therapy can help with this.
+Physical therapy plays a key role in helping people recover from their work injuries, especially since treatment plans are often covered under workers' compensation insurance.

 Work injuries: defined